-In the moment, it begins with me taking a breath, checking myself, and recognizing if I am also in back brain, or about to be.
+It begins with me.< In the moment, it begins with me taking a breath, checking myself, and recognizing if I am also in back brain, or about to be.
 It begins with me choosing to emotionally partner with this child, instead of allowing my back brain to rule.
 It begins with me dropping my agenda (not my expectations – did you know that those are two different things?), focusing on the needs of the child and not taking it personally.

 It’s not about me.

 It begins with me understanding that I may or may not be the right person for this child.
 It begins with me truly accepting that this is not a personal attack but a child trying hard to protect the inner belief system they have developed (often the belief that they are a bad kid and not worthy of love).
 It begins with me being OK with it not being about me.

 During those early experiences, I could have so easily disregarded the role that I played in those interactions; it would have been simple to just blame the child, he was the one “acting out” after all.
 Instead, I reflected on what he needed from me, what I gave him and how my actions and words affected him.
 I came to understand that I have the power to stop the escalation of a situation, beginning with myself.

 I could have taken that kick to the shin personally, directed that anger towards him and decided to never return, giving up on him like most others had probably done.
 Instead, I reflected that he was a child, he was protecting himself from something (most likely me, a new adult in his world, who most definitely could not be trusted) and chose to give him a different response, one that said “I see you, I hear you, and I will be here, with you, because this isn’t about me.”

 It begins with me, but it isn’t about me.